MWL Subrogation And Insurance Litigation College

 WC – 901 Challenges and Trends in Workers’ Compensation Subrogation

-Gary L. Wickert offers his views on trends in workers’ compensation subrogation, the erosion of exclusive remedy, and claims challenges presented by employee leasing and other issues he believes claims professionals should be aware of and considering as they go forth in 2016.
+Gary L. Wickert offers his views on trends in workers’ compensation subrogation, the erosion of exclusive remedy, and claims challenges presented by employee leasing and other issues he believes claims professionals should be aware of and considering as they go forward.

 WC – 1101 Longshore & Harbor Workers’ Compensation Subrogation